Introduction

 Creating an effective WBS

 Developing a robust work breakdown structure is crucial for project success.
-This section provides a step-by-step guide and best practices to help you
+This section provides a step-by-step guide and best practices to help you create an effective WBS.

-Five steps guide to developing a WBS
+Four steps guide to developing a WBS

 - Breaking down deliverables into manageable tasks: Systematically decompose each major deliverable into smaller, more manageable components.
 Continue this process until you reach a level of detail that allows for accurate estimation and effective task assignment.
 Remember to apply the 100% rule at each level of decomposition.